 This website is produced by the Western Australian Department of Training and Workforce Development in conjunction with South Metropolitan TAFE.
-It provides access to information about the Department's role and services as they apply to South Metropolitan TAFE.
+It provides access to information about the Department's role and services as they apply to SM TAFE.

 What is accessibility?

 The World Wide Web Consortium (W3C) has produced the Website Content Accessibility Guidelines 2.0 (WCAG 2.0) (opens in a new tab) to assist website designers, developers and administrators in producing accessible pages and content.
 There are three levels of accessibility compliance; Level A, AA and AAA.

 - increasing or decreasing the text size (via the users' browser)

 - 'skip to' links and a logical tab order to navigate using assistive technologies